-An amplifier is a circuit that takes an electronic signal at its input and produces a bigger version at its output.
+An amplifier is a circuit that takes an electronic signal at its input and produces a larger signal at its output.
 This generally refers to voltage, but it could also be current, noise, or power.
 In this article, we will look at the most common and useful voltage amplifiers.
 These are generally classified as audio amplifier (AF) or radio (RF) amplifiers.
 The range of frequencies defines them, and this, in turn, determines the type of components to be used.

 Audio amplifiers are amplifiers that work between 10Hz and 30kHz.
 Radio amplifiers work above that right up to several GHz.